GabrielF-C/MusicBeePluginTemplate/README.md

 ## How to install a plugin

-Essentially, just drop your DLL into `%APPDATA%/MusicBee/Plugins/`.
+Just drop your plugin DLL (and _MusicBeeApi.dll_) into `%APPDATA%/MusicBee/Plugins/`.

-Or you can install using MusicBee's UI by going into the menu `MusicBee > Edit > Edit Preferences > Plugins`.
+Check if it is installed correctly by using MusicBee's UI in the menu `MusicBee > Edit > Edit Preferences > Plugins`.

 ## How to debug a plugin